 This week I have received the big (big) sister of the Eclypse Z7, the Digilent’s Genesys ZU.
-This board, due to its FMC, ZMOD and PMOD is a good choice for signal processing applications, but first, let’s take a look to its brain, a powerful Zynq Ultrascale +.
+This board, due to its FMC, ZMOD and PMOD is a good choice for digital signal processing applications, but first, let’s take a look to its brain, a powerful Zynq Ultrascale +.

 As I said, this board is based on Zynq Ultrascale+ MPSOC, of ZU3EG family.
 This family is in the mid range of the MPSOCs, but is more similar to the highest range than to the lowest range.
 The device is the same as AVNET’s Ultra96, with different package, which gives us more pins to connect more peripherals.

 Zynq US+ MPSOCs have 4 different kind of processors inside, and each one with several cores.
 First, we have the APU (Applicacion Processor Unit).
 This core is based on 4xARM A53, running up to 1.5 GHz (depending on the input oscillator’s speed).
 We can compare this core with the 2xARM A9 core found in Zynq7000 family, but with a significant increase of power.
 This core, like Zynq7000 series, can run Linux, some kind of RTOS or a Bare Metal application.
 Honestly, this is not the goal of this processor.
 In Zynq 7000 series, can be useful run a bare metal application in A9 core, because it is the only hard core inside, and maybe we cannot integrate a Microblaze.
 But in this case, we have another hard core designed for bare metal applications.